-ADVANCED METER OPT-OUT PROVISIONS: Should a customer desire to opt-out of the use of an advanced meter, a fee will apply for monthly manual meter reads.
-Alternatively, customers who desire to move the advanced meter to a location determined by the customer and approved by the District, will bear the full cost of the relocation and no monthly fees will be assessed.
+ADVANCED METER OPT-OUT PROVISIONS: Effective October 10, 2023 the District requires the use of advanced meters and does not provide an opt-out option.
+Advanced meters provide operational efficiencies and are required in order to provide peak demand reads.
+A customer who desires to move the advanced meter to a location determined by the customer and approved by the District, will bear the full cost of the relocation.